ryantanlien/gcs-drone-app/README.md

  - Gradle 7.4.2
  - rtsp-simple-server
  - ffmpeg-5.0.1-essentials
- - Bytecode JavaCV
  - Luciad Lightspeed

  ### Luciad Lightspeed Setup
- - Requires Network Loopback Adapter (for internet networks like DSTA)
+ - Registering the License, requires Network Loopback Adapter (for internet networks like DSTA)
    1. In Control Panel, double-click Add Hardware, and then click Next
    2. Click Yes, I have already connected the hardware, and then click Next.
    3. At the bottom of the Installed hardware list, click Add a new hardware device, and then click Next.